Psychtoolbox-3/psychtoolbox-3.github.com/docs/MacDisplaySettings.md

  [oldSettings,errorMsg] = [MacDisplaySettings](MacDisplaySettings)([screenNumber,][newSettings])

+% [MacDisplaySettings](MacDisplaySettings) uses an applescript subroutine of the same name to
-% [MacDisplaySettings](MacDisplaySettings) allows you to peek and poke seven settings in the
+ allow you to peek and poke seven settings in the macOS System
- System Preferences:Displays panel by using the corresponding fields in
+ Preferences:Displays panel.
+You use corresponding fields in
- its newSettings and oldSettings input-output arguments.
-This allows you
+ MacDisplaySettings's input and output arguments newSettings and
+ oldSettings.
+You poke by setting one or more fields in the newSettings
+ struct, and you peek by looking at fields in the oldSettings struct.
+This
- to temporarily override any macOS user customization of your
+ allows you to temporarily override (and later restore) any user
+ customization of your display (via the Displays System [Preference](Preference)), so
- display, to allow calibration and user testing with stable display
+ you can calibrate the display and test users with stable display
  settings.
 (To be clear, we help you handle the macOS built-in System
- Preferences; we do nothing about the zillion third-party apps that your
+ Preferences; we do nothing about the zillion third-party apps and
- users might install.)
-All the parameters refer only to the screen
+ extensions that your users might install.)
+All the parameters refer only
- selected by screenNumber.
-However, Apple has very limited support for
+ to the screen selected by screenNumber (optional argument with default 0,
+ the main screen).
+When you have multiple displays, Apple's Display panel
+ seems to always offer the Color Profile options for each display.
+But the
- non-Apple displays, so you probably won't have Brightness, True Tone, or
+ Display panel's support for non-Apple displays is limited, so you
+ probably won't have Brightness, True Tone, or Night Shift controls for
- Night Shift on your external display unless it's made by Apple.
-The Color
+ your external display unless it's made by Apple.
- Profile options seems to always be available for all displays.

 % DISPLAY
  brightness            the Brightness slider